-Lightsource bp and Verizon Communications will start construction for The Bellflower solar farm, expected to be operational in 2022.
+Lightsource bp signed a power purchase agreement with Verizon for electricity from the Bellflower solar farm in Indiana, expected to be operational in 2022.

 - Pollinator friendly solar farm will offset equivalent of 223,440 metric tons of CO2 each year

 Indianapolis, IN [January 28, 2021] – Lightsource bp today announced that it has entered into a virtual power purchase agreement (VPPA) with Verizon Communications Inc. that will enable construction of a new 152.5 megawatt ac solar farm in Indiana, furthering Verizon’s goal of being carbon neutral in its operations (scope 1 and 2) by 2035.